GM's profit falls on recall costs, victims' compensation fund

-DETROIT General Motors Co (GM.N) reported a much lower second-quarter profit on Thursday due to numerous recalls and the expected cost of at least $400 million for a compensation fund for those killed or injured by a defective ignition switch linked to at least 13 deaths.
+DETROIT General Motors Co (GM.N) reported a much lower second-quarter profit on Thursday due to numerous recalls and the expected cost of at least $400 million (235 million pounds) for a compensation fund for those killed or injured by a defective ignition switch linked to at least 13 deaths.

 GM also reiterated that it expected a moderately improved operating profit this year and that its future recall costs would be slightly higher than historic rates.